CMSgov/dpc-app/README.md

 By default, the Docker containers start with minimal authentication enabled, meaning that some functionality (such as extracting the organization_id from the access token) will not work as expected and always return the same value.
 This can be overriding during startup by setting the `AUTH_DISABLED=false` environment variable.

+## Running DPC v2 via Docker

+In order to start up all required services for v2 of DPC locally, use the command `make start-v2`.

+To seed the database, use `make seed-db`.
+This will populate data in v1 version of the `dpc_attribution_db`.

+Conversely, to shut down DPC v2 locally, use `make down-v2` in order to gracefully shut down all running containers and remove the docker network.

 ## Manual JAR execution

 Alternatively, the individual services can be manually executing the `server` command for the various services.